ksu-cs-textbooks/cis527/content/6-application-servers/03-assignment.md

 * [BlogEngine.NET](https://blogengine.io/)

 If you would like to work with an application not listed here, please contact the instructor.
 The application should have some sort of functionality beyond just displaying static pages.
-Any approved application can be added to this list for you to use.
+Any approved application can be added to this list for you to use. _You are not allowed to use JitBit's .NET Forum, as that was demonstrated in the video in this module._

 Once you have selected your application, perform the following configuration steps: